-Work underway on tracks for Brightline Orlando Expansion Project
+Work underway on tracks for Brightline Orlando expansion project

 Brightline is gearing up for its return to service in November and the high-speed rail service is making big steps to take passengers to Orlando.

-Starting Saturday September 25, 13 miles of tracks in North Palm Beach County from West Palm Beach to Jupiter will be getting it's second track ready for service.
+Starting Saturday, Brightline will be getting 13 miles of track in northern Palm Beach County from West Palm Beach to Jupiter ready for service.

 Brightline trains won't be operating on the tracks just yet, but freight traffic may be running on the tracks once it's completed.